handrew/browserpilot/readme.md

 Read "Writing Prompts" above and simply make a pull request to add something to `prompts/`!

 ## TODO
+In order of easiest to hardest.
 - [ ] Finish the README
-- [ ] Add logging capabilities which can describe a historical run
+- [ ] Make gif
-- [ ] Add a loading feature which can take in prompts and cached successful runs.
-Maybe just structure it as a JSON.
+- [x] Add a loading feature which can take in prompts and cached successful runs.
-- [ ] 🚨 If anyone can figure out how to feed the content of the HTML page into the GPT-3 context window and have it reliably pick out from it, that would be great!
+    - [x] Make `use_compiled` actually work
+    - [x] Add collation and output for InstructionCompiler to yaml
 - [ ] Get the specific point in the stack trace that something failed, and start executing from there
 - [ ] Better stack trace virtualization to make it easier to debug
+- [ ] 🚨 If anyone can figure out how to feed the content of the HTML page into the GPT-3 context window and have it reliably pick out from it, that would be great!